 Collard greens are a part of the cabbage family and therefore are helpful to detoxify.
 They help both phase I and II liver detoxification and provide a good source of fiber.
 It’s a dark leafy green so a good source of magnesium as well.
 Break off the end and eat it or tuck it up into the quinoa and mung bean mix and make your wrap.
 They can be eaten raw, or lightly steamed.
 To steam, rinse then place on a plate and put in microwave for 30 seconds.

 Plastic Free Beeswax Wrap

 I make wraps travel well in a beeswax dipped cotton cloth.
 It’s a bit sticky so it sticks when you fold it.
 Mine was a gift.
 I’ve seen them at Goodness Me! and Stone Store in Guelph, and also found a great recipe to make your own plastic free food wrap.

-From the heart and mind of your local naturopathic doctor, Dr. Laura M. Brown, ND
+From the heart and kitchen of Dr. Laura M. Brown, ND